percona/pmm/doc/source/pmm-admin.rst

 * ``Client <-- Server``

-  Checks the status of Prometheus endpoints and makes sure it can scrape metrics from corresponding exporters.
+  Checks the status of |prometheus| endpoints and makes sure it can scrape metrics from corresponding exporters.

   Successful pings of |pmm-server| from |pmm-client|